If you’re reading this, then you likely:

 I’m here to ask you to be honest with yourself and write down the top 3 to 5 reasons why you are studying Korean for the TOPIK.
 Once you do that, ask yourself if the TOPIK will help you achieve those goals that you just wrote.

-Often times, people choose to study Korean for the TOPIK exam to have a goal to shoot for while studying Korean.
+Oftentimes, people choose to study Korean for the TOPIK exam to have a goal to shoot for while studying Korean.
 It’s a good goal because it will help you develop your reading, writing, speaking, and listening skills.
-Also the certification can be a benefit if you have a use for it.
+The vocabulary necessary also gives a solid base, especially if you know how to memorize words well.
+Also, the certification can be a benefit if you have a use for it.

 However, other times people just choose to study Korean for the TOPIK as an arbitrary goal.
 Studying for the TOPIK can be detrimental to your Korean study since it can be demotivating to not be moving toward your goal.
-For example, your goal might be to be able to hold a conversation with a Koreans for at least 10 minutes.
+For example, your goal might be to be able to hold a conversation with a new Korean friend for at least 10 minutes.
 If that’s the case, then the TOPIK is not going to match up with that goal.
 There is no speaking component in the TOPIK, so you won’t get any speaking practice.
 On top of that, you’ve invested a significant amount of effort into writing, which you may not use.
+If all you’re trying to do is impress your Korean friends, then it definitely isn’t worth it.
+There are much better ways to learn the language.

 No matter what point you are at in your TOPIK Korean study, now’s a good time to take a breather and decide if this is the route you want to be taking.
 Maybe it’ll help reinforce your reasons for why you are studying, and give you additional motivation.
-Or on the flipside, you may decide that it’s time to stop studying Korean for the TOPIK.
-There are other programs out there to help you achieve your language goals, so take a look and evaluate them.
+Or on the flip side, you may decide that it’s time to stop studying Korean for the TOPIK.
+There are other books and programs out there to help you achieve your language goals, especially in Korea, so take a look and evaluate them.
 You may find that your goal is closer than you think!

 What are your reasons for studying for the TOPIK?
 Feel free to leave a comment below, we’d love to hear from you!